practicalli/spacemacs/clojure-repl/reset-the-repl.md

 # Restart the REPL

-You can keep a REPL open for days or even weeks for the same project.
+You can keep a REPL open for days or even weeks for the same project, especially if you keep your REPL clean by un-defining vars, `, e u`, before changing their name - `def`, `defn`, `deftest`, etc.).

+Code can be reloaded into the REPL and stale definitions dropped before loading in new versions of code.
+This enables the application state to be maintained.

+Projects may use reloading techniques for components, minimising the need to restart the REPL.
+[Component lifecycle](component-lifecycle.md) libraries (mount, integrant, component, etc.) provide ways to start and stop the major components of an application without restarting the REPL.

 Occasionally you want to start from scratch and remove all of the evaluated code from the REPL.
+This is usually a good idea where major refactoring has taken place.

 ## Resetting the contents of the REPL
 You can remove all the Vars (def and defn expressions) from the REPL without having to restart

 `, e n` refresh uses `clojure.tools.namespace.repl`, a smarter way to reload code